Women – Money – Power

 There’s a shift in how you’re investing and what you are going to be needing to think about and look at differently as you switch from saving for retirement to living in retirement.
 We’ve talked about this in our retirement Shift blog, go back and look at it for more information.

 You don’t want an advisor here and an advisor there where everybody is working on their own and not coordinated together.
-Find that one person that will help make sure all these things are coordinated for you and working together.

 Next, we have the financial collaborator.
 If you’re married, this is probably something where you and your partner always talk about everything together.
 You make decisions together.